MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130827-using-an-existing-vm-for-initial-replication-in-hyper-v-replica.md

 ### Choosing an existing virtual machine

 This method of initial replication is rather self-explanatory – it takes an existing VM on the replica site as the baseline to be synced with the primary.
-However, it’s not enough to pick any virtual machine on the replica site to use as an initial copy.
+However, it's not enough to pick any virtual machine on the replica site to use as an initial copy.
 Hyper-V Replica places certain requirements on the VM that can be used in this method of initial replication:

   1. It has to have the same virtual machine ID as that of the primary VM
   2. It should have the same disks (and disk properties) as that of the primary VM